KEY AREAS OF FOCUS:

 If we do this right, the health plans and health providers will be rewarded like they are under the STAR program, with more money based on their ability to improve patient outcomes, improve patient health status and reduce the cost of their health care.
 The American people will be personally rewarded with more insurance coverage or lower premiums, not to mention their improved health status.
 The effect of this reduction will lower the cost of health care and health insurance for individuals and businesses and will increase our health condition, our productivity and our competitiveness as a nation in world markets.
 This is how we will pay for the Trump Medicare Advantage For All and how we will win, win win, while Making America Healthy Again.

-AMC'S & PREDICTIVE, PREVENTIVE AND PERSONALIZED MEDICINE
+ACADEMIC MEDICAL CENTER'S & PREDICTIVE, PREVENTIVE AND PERSONALIZED MEDICINE

 Our renown Academic Medical Centers (AMCs) are studying new models for paying for and delivering medical care.
-Johns Hopkins and Dana Farber and many others are creating high-performing health care systems, establishing operational evidence for how to transform health care delivery and to train the next generation of medical practitioners to better address the needs of the patient.
+Johns Hopkins, Lahey Clinic and Dana Farber and many others are creating high-performing health care systems, establishing operational evidence for how to transform health care delivery and to train the next generation of medical practitioners to better address the needs of the patient.
 There is a clear priority on the treatment of high-need, high-cost individuals, because they are the most expensive patients to heal.
 The AMC New Paradigm often uses a multi-disciplinary team focused on developing a deeper understanding of their patient populations, working toward identifying and implementing programs that offer them high-quality medical care at the lowest possible cost.
 Our AMCs are greatly accelerating the path to improving the medical care for these most expensive patients, both here and around the world.

 Olga Golubnitschaja and Vincenzo Costigliola published a landmark European study in EPMA 2012 introducing a practice of integrative medicine called Predictive, Preventive and Personalized Medicine (PPPM).
 This approach uses advanced diagnostics (including DNA and family history), targeted prevention and treatments tailored to the patients, in such a way as to deliver the most cost-effective health care.
 In a related study, Dr. Guglielmo M. Trovota, a noted Italian physician found that: